Velocidex/velociraptor-docs/content/docs/vql/notebooks/_index.md

 ![New Notebook](new_cell.png)

-After click the `Edit Cell` button, You can type VQL directory into the cell.
-As you type, the GUI offest context sensitive suggestions about what possible completions can appear at the cursor.
+After clicking the `Edit Cell` button, you can type VQL directory into the cell.
+As you type, the GUI offers context sensitive suggestions about what possible completions can appear at the cursor.
 Typing "?" will show all suggestions possible.

-{{% notice tip "VQL suggestions are context sensitive" %}}
+{{% notice note "VQL suggestions are context sensitive" %}}

-Suggestions are context sensisive, so VQL plugins which can only appear after a `FROM` clause will only be suggested when the cursor appears are FROM.
+Suggestions are context sensitive, so VQL plugins which can only appear after a `FROM` clause will only be suggested when the cursor appears are FROM.